 Dr Bredekamp says this is ‘unfortunately’ the typical parental response and it usually doesn’t work.
 “Stopping children from having contact with bad characters will not solve the problem if the child has low self-esteem.
 You need to address the cause of the low self-esteem,” she says.
 And while there may be many reasons your child is choosing negative influences, “a combination of warmth, sensitivity and authority will most likely resolve the issue between parents and their child who is involved with another of bad character”.

 But that’s easier said than done.
 As world-renowned educational expert and author Michele Borba notes in Nobody Likes Me, Everybody Hates Me: The Top 25 Friendship Problems and How to Solve Them, “Bad friends are every parent’s worst nightmare.
 We imagine only the worst: drugs, smoking, sex, trouble with the law.”
 But, Borba points out, parents should be circumspect.
 Simply being different is not a fire-able offence.

 “It’s okay to have friends who are different from your child.
-Exposing our children to diversity helps them to broaden their horizons, learn new skills, and get along with others,” says Borba.
+Exposing our children to diversity helps them to broaden their horizons.
+It assists them to learn new skills and get along with others,” says Borba.